 When should you pursue a website redesign?
 This is a question thousands of business owners wrestle with often.
 While there are many different factors that go into a website’s design, knowing when to begin the redesign process isn’t rocket science.
 It’s easy to get caught up in new trends or to be stuck in the past, but both of these positions leave your website vulnerable.
 The key is to find a balance between consistency and relevancy with your design that speaks to your audience in a personal way.
-For some sites this means a redesign, for others it means stop messing with it!
-So let’s get into the 5 reasons you should redesign your website and 3 reason to leave it alone.
+For some sites, this means a redesign.
+For others, it means stop messing with it!
+So, let’s get into the five reasons you should redesign your website and three reasons to leave it alone.

 5 Reasons to Redesign Your Website

 If your website was launched before the new millennium and you haven’t updated since then, you should probably contact a web designer‚ like now.
 On average, companies redesign their sites every 2 to 3 years.
 But just because you redesigned your site doesn’t mean it doesn’t look or feel old.
 There are a few things that can give your site an older feel, and we recommend that you stay away from these.

 - Music plays when you load the page

 If your site is running on Flash, that is another tell-tale sign it’s time to make an upgrade.
 While Flash did enable us to do some nifty stuff in the early days, many of today’s smartphones can’t read Flash.
 This is a big issue since most people use their phones to access the web.
 Flash also slows down your site, which again is a big deal when it comes to your users.
 Worst of all, having a website that looks and feels old conveys to your visitors an impression that you don’t really care.
 You want a site that reflects your business and gives them a great first impression.

 2. It’s “Slow as Molasses”